w3c/wot-architecture/proposals/WoT Architecture Explainer.md

-Many thanks to Kazuyuki Ashimura, Matthias Kovatsch, Michael McCool, Michael Lagally, Ryuichi Matsukura, Toru Kawaguchi, Kazuaki Nimura, Kunihiko Toumura, Elena Reshetova, Zoltan Kis and Kazuo Kajimoto for their contributions to this document.
+Many thanks to Kazuyuki Ashimura, Matthias Kovatsch, Michael McCool, Michael Lagally, Ryuichi Matsukura, Toru Kawaguchi, Kazuaki Nimura, Kunihiko Toumura, Elena Reshetova, Zoltan Kis, Kazuo Kajimoto, Sebastian Käbisch and Dave Raggett for their contributions to this document.

 Numerous other people have contributed with input, discussions and review feedback,